pluswerk/uptime-robot/README.md

 This package wraps another PHP function to create and send a heartbeat for uptime-robot and can log a warning if request was not succesful.

+## Upgrade from 1 to 2

+there is no `HeartBeatException` anymore.
+If you want to log that the request to uptime-robot has failed, you need to inject an `\Psr\Log\LoggerInterface` in the constructor.

 ## Installation

 ```